fjulian79/wd-broker/doc/ThreatModel.md

 **Threat:** Unauthorized user gains higher access via broker.

 **Risks:**
+- If 'wd-broker' is compromised, the attacker is assumed to

-- Misusing broker to gain root access or write to `/dev/watchdog`.
+  - Have access to the hardware watchdog `/dev/watchdog`
+  - Can cause a reboot at will.
+  - May unregister any client.

 **Mitigations:**